Effect of backreaction on Island, Page curve and Mutual Information: Page curve and Scrambling time

 It can be inferred from the above equation that Page time changes with the backreaction parameter $b$ for this model, therefore affects the emergence of island.
 This dependence is plotted in \cref{Page-time}.

 It suggests that the non-zero $b$ makes the evaporation of the deformed black hole slow to reach the Page time compared to the AdS black hole case ($b=0$).
-The backreaction parameter lies in the range $0<b<(1+\frac{3 r_h^2}{l^2})$ where the lower bound comes from the null energy condition of the energy momentum tensor and upper bound from the positivity of surface gravity.
 We have plotted the Page curve for different values of $b$ in \cref{Page-curve}.

 We obtain different Page curves for different values of $b$ and observe that the growth rate of entanglement entropy of the Hawking radiation in the absence of island decreases on increasing $b$.
 Therefore, the Page curves get shifted towards a later time indicating an increase in the Page time.
 It is expected because an increase in $b$ reduces the temperature of the deformed black hole which leads to the deformed black hole emitting the Hawking radiation more slowly and thus the entanglement entropy of radiation reaches the Bekenstein-Hawking entropy bound later.
 This causes the island which dominates after the Page time to appear late.
-Note that we recover the usual Page for the AdS black hole in the limit $b\to 0$ which is denoted by the blue curve in \cref{Page-curve}.
+Note that we recover the usual Page curve for the AdS black hole in the limit $b\to 0$ which is depicted by the blue curve in \cref{Page-curve}.
 It serves as a consistency check for our analysis.